rodrigorodrigues/microservices-design-patterns/README.md

 Most all services are made in `Java with Spring Boot 2 + Webflux(Reactive Programming) + MongoDB` but there is one in `NodeJS` and web app using `React`.

-Does not matter which language you peek this pattern could be applied for any language.
+This pattern could be applied for any language.

 Inspired from the book [Microservices Patterns](https://www.manning.com/books/microservices-patterns) by `Chris Richardson - @crichardson`.